 Loss of concentration

-If you experience any of these symptoms while behind the wheel, then it is time to safely pull over in an appropriate area and recover.
-No amount of fresh air, caffeine or loud music can cure fatigue, only sleep can do that.
+Suppose you experience these symptoms while behind the wheel.
+It is time to pull over in an appropriate area and recover safely.
+No amount of fresh air, caffeine or loud music can cure fatigue.
+Only sleep can do that.
 Don’t trust your tired self.

 Fatigue Prevention Steps